Using Biocides for Cooling Towers

 With the right cooling tower biocide water treatment, you can continue to run a cost-effective and energy-efficient operation.

-What Are the Differences Between Non-Oxidizing Biocides vs. Oxidizing Biocides?
+The Difference Between Non-Oxidizing Biocides vs. Oxidizing Biocides

 Cooling tower biocide plans vary based on whether you use a non-oxidizing biocide or an oxidizing biocide.
 Oxidizing biocides destroy an organism’s cell walls almost immediately, and the protein in the cell undergoes a chemical reaction with oxygen.
 This process effectively kills the bacterial organism with constant feeding.
-Oxidizing biocide is cost-effective and fast-killing compared to non-oxidizing biocides.
+Oxidizing biocides are cost-effective and fast-killing compared to non-oxidizing biocides.

 In contrast, non-oxidizing biocides need a high concentration for long periods to kill bacteria.
 Though they are more costly than oxidizing biocides, they do not require constant feeding and remain in systems longer.